amplify-education/hiccup/README.md

 1. table joins are difficult to support when using uri's + sql
 1. difficult to represent complex models in flat maps (Cursor or ContentValues)
 1. assumes SQL backend (ie, does not easily support NOSQL, file, shared pref, etc.)

-Hiccup tries to overcome these challenges.
+1. data/resources cannot be versioned

+Hiccup tries to overcome these issues by bringing RESTful and MVC-like concepts to ContentProviders, thereby separating client/server concerns, allowing UI/data layers to evolve independently, and improving code maintainability.

 ## Usage